initstring/RTAP/docs/installation.md

 # Installation

 Follow these instructions to set up Red Team Assessment Platform (RTAP) in local development or production environments.
+For development environments, additional information is available [here](./development.md).

 ## Docker Installation